Dianne DeLong, Ph.D., R.N., C.N.E

 And can continue their graduate studies in nursing education at CSE.
 Many of our graduates have gone on for their graduate degree and have returned to teach at CSE as adjunct professors.

-Requirements for a Master of Science in Nursing
+Requirements for a Bachelor of Science in Nursing for students admitted 2013 forward:

 The Master of Science in Nursing Program consists of 37 credits of required coursework.
 The program features a multidisciplinary core with advanced study in nursing education and two clinical practicum courses.